 DISCUSSION

-The results of this study have x-rayed valuable evidence in support of bombax-buonopozense as potent antibacterial agent.
+The results of this study have x-rayed valuable evidence in support of Bombax-buonopozense as potent antibacterial agent.
 The data presented in this study narrowed down the phytochemicals into specific fractions of the extract.
 Result of the phytochemical screening of Bombax buonopozense stem extract showed the presence of these phytochemicals in each of the fractions of the extract.

 n-hexane fraction contains (Alkaloids, tannins, hydrolysable tannins and steroids/triterpenoids)